An Effective Opiate Detox Program for Orange County

 Medical Detox For Heroin Withdrawal

 A medical detox is an effective approach to managing symptoms of heroin withdrawal and reducing cravings.
-This involves the use of prescription medications, such as methadone or buprenorphine, which act by taking the place of heroin in the body and helping manage severe withdrawal symptoms.
+This involves the use of prescription medications such as naltrexone or buprenorphine, which act by taking the place of heroin in the body and helping manage severe withdrawal symptoms.

 In addition to medication-assisted treatment, it is also important to have a supportive and caring environment during the detox process.
 This may include the support of family members and friends, as well as access to medical professionals and resources, such as counseling and therapy.
 Having a strong support system in place can provide a sense of comfort and security during this difficult time, and can help you stay motivated and focused on your recovery.